AI for Business 2026: Where It Actually Pays Off (and Where It Burns Budget)

 Every second client meeting these days starts with: 'We want to add AI to our product.'
 Fair enough.
 But the honest question we always ask is: will it actually help your users, or do you just want it on the feature list?

 AI works incredibly well for specific things.
 Pattern recognition in large datasets.
 Personalizing content for individual users.
 Automating repetitive decisions that follow clear rules.
-We've built recommendation engines that increased a client's average order value by 18%.
-That's real value.
+A well-scoped recommendation engine can meaningfully move average order value when it is wired into real behavioural signals instead of guessing.
+That is real value.

 Where it doesn't work: replacing human judgment in complex situations, or bolting a chatbot onto a product that just needs better UX.
 We've seen companies spend six figures on AI features that users ignored because the real problem was a confusing navigation menu.